Counselor Education (COUN)

 Prerequisite: COUN 6332 with a grade of C or higher.

 COUN 6334.
 Ethical Issues in MFT.
 3 Hours.

-This course studies the current ethical issues and the professional roles of marriage and family therapists, mental health counselors and school counselors.
-This includes study of the Texas Family Code, the licensing acts for Marriage and Family Therapists and Professional Counselors, and regulations for school counselors.
+Students study the current ethical issues and the professional roles of marriage and family therapists, mental health counselors, and school counselors.
+This may include the study of the Texas Family Code, the licensing acts for Marriage and Family Therapists and Professional Counselors, and regulations for school counselors.

 COUN 6335.
 Schl Cnslg:Ldrshp,Advcy,Accoun.
 3 Hours.

-A comprehensive study is made of contemporary practices of consultation and coordination in the school counseling profession.
-The course includes study of community service agencies, referral sources, legal and ethical practices and the acquisition of practical school counseling skills.
+Student engage in a comprehensive study of contemporary practices of consultation and coordination in the school counseling profession.
+The course may include the study of community service agencies, referral sources, legal and ethical practices and the acquisition of practical school counseling skills.

 Prerequisite: COUN 5333.